 - Manufacturing โ CNC machining, metal fabrication, advanced production.

-- Construction โ site supervisors, project estimators, stone installers.
+- Construction โ site supervisors, project estimators, stone installers, and professionals working in highly skilled stone industry jobs in Australia.

 - Renewable Energy โ solar panel technicians, wind turbine maintenance.